RoryAJames/TorontoDevelopmentApplications/README.md

 - My definition of denied applications include the applications that are currently under appeal, or have received an approval following an appeal.
 The reason for this is that the application was initially denied.
 I know that it is common for applications to be appealed because the city did not deliver a decision in the alloted review time set out in the Planning Act.
 However, based on the way the city presents the data, I cannot determine whether this is the case.
 I decided it would be best to proceed on the assumption that all applications were formally denied based on the merits of the application.

-- While I am happy with the prediction abilities of this application, I know that far more data points are required to justify the use of the app in a business setting.
+- While I am happy with the prediction abilities of this application, I know that far more data points are required to justify its use in a business setting.
 In its current state, the app is missing the important granular details of the development applications.
 These are details like the proposed land use, the planning rationale, lot details, unit breakdown, floor space ratio, architectural plans, etc. While these details are publicly available on the Application Information Centre, they are not easily accessible at scale.
-While I would like to build a full fledged app that accounts for these details, it would be a massive undertaking and require the work of several data engineers to put it into production.
+While I would like to build a full fledged app that takes these details into consideration, it would be a massive undertaking and require the work of several data engineers to put it into production.
+Given that this app is just a proof of concept, I opted to only use features that were found to be statistically significant in predicting the outcome of an application.

 ## Model Performance